FHenry/lead/README.md

 From your browser:
 - log in as a Dolibarr administrator
-- under "Setup" -> "Other setup", set "MAIN_FEATURES_LEVEL" to "2"
 - go to "Setup" -> "Modules"
 - the module is under one of the tabs
 - you should now be able to enable the new module